cdklabs/cdk-construct-analyzer/README.md

 * **Maintenance**: Is the project actively maintained and are owners/maintainers responsive?
 * **Quality**: Does the project have good docs, tests, linting, and hygiene?
 * **Popularity**: How widely is the library adopted in the community?

+Each package is scored on their latest version.
+Scores are unlikely to change drasically between versions.

+> [!WARNING]
+> **Important Usage Guidelines**: This tool provides automated scoring based on publicly available metrics and can be used as **one factor** in your evaluation process, not as the sole decision making criteria.
+Scores reflect measurable signals but cannot capture all aspects of library quality, such as code architecture, security practices, or alignment with your specific use case.
+Always combine these scores with your own technical evaluation, security review, and testing before making adoption decisions.

 ## CLI Usage